When Good Kids Make Poor Choices: Juvenile Law

 - Domestic violence including harassment and restraining order violations

-- Drugs including heroin, cocaine and crystal methamphetamine
+- Drug offenses involving heroin, cocaine and crystal methamphetamine

 - Underage drinking